scala/docs.scala-lang/scala3/guides/tasty-overview.md

 With Scala 3 and Tasty, here’s another important note about compile time:

 - When you write Scala 3 code that uses other Scala 3 libraries, `scalac` doesn’t have to read their _.class_ files any more; it can read their _.tasty_ files, which, as mentioned, are an _exact_ representation of your code.
-This helps in many ways.

-{% comment %}
-NOTE: In regards to the previous paragraphs, I’ve read that there’s also metadata in the class files, but I don’t know those details.
-{% endcomment %}
+This is important to enable separate compilation and compatiblity between Scala 2.13 and Scala 3.

 ## Tasty benefits

-As you can imagine, having a complete representation of your code in a platform-neutral form has many benefits:
+As you can imagine, having a complete representation of your code has [many benefits][benefits]:

-{% comment %}
-TODO: These lines mostly come from https://www.scala-lang.org/blog/2018/04/30/in-a-nutshell.html, and I don’t know exactly what the first bullet point means:
-{% endcomment %}

 - The compiler uses it to support separate compilation.
 - The Scala _Language Server Protocol_-based language server uses it to support hyperlinking, command completion, documentation, and also for global operations such as find-references and renaming.
-- Tasty makes an excellent foundation for a new generation of reflection-based macros.
+- Tasty makes an excellent foundation for a new generation of [reflection-based macros][macros].
 - Optimizers and analyzers can use it for deep code analysis and advanced code generation.

 In a related note, Scala 2.13.4 has a TASTy reader, and the Scala 3 compiler can also read the 2.13 “Pickle” format.
 The [Compatibility Reference](https://scalacenter.github.io/scala-3-migration-guide/docs/compatibility.html) in the Scala 3 Migration Guide summarizes the benefits of this cross-compiling capability:

->“You can have a Scala `2.13.4` module that depends on a Scala `3.0.0-M1` module, and the latter can even depend on another Scala `2.13.4` module. >Cross-compatibility will not restrain you from using the exciting new features of Scala 3.0.
+> “You can have a Scala `2.13.4` module that depends on a Scala `3.0.0-M1` module, and the latter can even depend on another Scala `2.13.4` module. >Cross-compatibility will not restrain you from using the exciting new features of Scala 3.0.
->In short, we have backward and forward compatibility and so migration can happen gradually and in any order.”
+> In short, we have backward and forward compatibility and so migration can happen gradually and in any order.”